spotDL/spotify-downloader/README.md

 # Disclaimer:

-Downloading Copyright Music may be illegal in you country.
+Downloading Copyright Music may be illegal in your country.
 Please support the artists by buying their Music.